 - Giving a massage in a place of prostitution is considered a related crime.

-Larry Kohn, an Atlanta criminal defense lawyer for over 20 years, knows how to beat a prostitution charge.
+Larry Kohn, an Atlanta criminal defense lawyer with over 20 years of experience, knows how to beat a prostitution charge.
 First, review Mr. Kohn’s credentials below.
 Then, set up a FREE lawyer consultation with this Georgia Super Lawyer to review your case facts.
-Dial our office 24-7, and talk to Mr. Kohn about your pending prostitution case.
+Call today for our office 24-7 and talk to Mr. Kohn about your pending prostitution case.

-A prostitution charge should be handled swiftly and discreetly to minimize the effects that allegations of such a crime or a conviction on sex crimes could have on the accused.
-Social stigmas associated with offenses of this nature are deeply engrained in the Bible Belt states.
-Other countries (Amsterdam) and some places in America have legalized sex shops.
+A prostitution charge should only be handled by an experienced criminal defense attorney.
+Action to find solutions needs to be started swiftly and discreetly to minimize the effects that allegations of such a crime or a conviction on sex crimes could have on the accused.